simgrid/simgrid/docs/source/Start_Your_Own_Project.rst

 If you want to build our Java examples in Eclipse, get the whole source code and open the archive on your disk.
 In Eclipse, select the menu "File / Import", and then in the wizard "General / Existing Project into Workspace".
-On the Next page, select the directory "examples/deprecated/java" that you can find in the SimGrid source tree as a root directory and finish the creation.
+On the next page, select the directory "examples/deprecated/java" that you can find in the SimGrid source tree as a root directory and finish the creation.